Thursday, January 13, 2022

 Which, I mean, if he loves a cold sandwich that I made in four minutes that much, why on earth would I spend an hour in a parmesan-covered kitchen?

 A positive win.
-Arugula gets eaten, kitchen gets saved.
-I get a break.
+Arugula gets eaten, kitchen gets saved, Ralph and I are both happy.

 I made no cookies.
 I got on the Peloton for 20 minutes instead.